Male and female public order offense case rates decreased more than 70% since the mid-2000s.

-- The male public order offense case rate increased gradually between 1985 and 1997, during which time the rate increased 70%.
-The male rate stayed within a limited range between 1997 and 2008, averaging 19.2 cases per 1,000 males under juvenile court jurisdiction.
-The rate in 2010 was 17% below the average for the 1997-2008 period.
+- The male public order offense case rate increased gradually between 1985 and 2000, during which time the rate increased 68%.
+The male rate stayed within a limited range through 2008, averaging about 19 cases per 1,000 males under juvenile court jurisdiction.
+The rate in 2020 was 73% below the average for the 2000-2008 period.

-- After a period of stability during the late 1980s, the female public order offense case rate more than doubled between 1991 and 2005, the peak year.
-Between 2005 and 2010, the rate declined 20%.
+- After a period of stability, the female public order offense case rate more than doubled between 1991 and 2005, the peak year.
+Between 2005 and 2020, the rate declined 75%.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: